lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Methods/OPA.md

 Start OPA by

-1. Invite people by phone/chat to a meeting
+1. Invite any missing experts by phone/chat to the next incident meeting
-2. Get management buy-in for the method
+2. (Optional) Get buy-in by the responsible manager for the method
 3. Nominate a moderator / organizer
 4. Setting up a whiteboard (physical if possible)
-5. Explaining what OPA is and why you are switching
+5. Explain why you are switching to OPA and explain by simply doing it
 6. Add the 3 sections "Observations", "Presumptions", "Actions"

-Hold the meeting
+Hold the meeting by doing these steps

 1. Updating the "Observations"
    - add all not yet listed known possibly relevant facts